Loss and Grief

 Current loss -- such as death of a significant person in our lives, close family member or pet -- can activate deep feelings of past loss, as can witnessing or hearing about loss, death, and traumatic experience through a friend, newspaper, TV program, or movie.

 Some losses are traumatic, depending on the circumstance.
 In traumatic loss, a person experiences, witnesses, or is confronted with an unexpected event, out of the norm.
 Traumatic loss shatters one's assumptions about oneself, one's relationship, and the world as a safe, predictable place.
 "Normal" responses are intense fear, helplessness, confusion, or horror.
-Examples include the early death of a parent, murder of someone close, death of a healthy partner through medical complications or an accident, surviving a mass shooting, war, natural disaster.
+Examples include the early death of a parent, murder of someone close, accidental death, death of a healthy partner through medical complications or an accident, surviving a mass shooting, war, natural disaster.

 Grieving, Support, and Change

 Researchers/clinicians have formulated tasks or stages of grief that were never intended as linear progressions, but as what one experiences in one's process of recovery.
 Sometimes intense feelings come as waves when least expected; sometimes they feel as though they crash into one.
 Some have taken comfort in knowing that the waves of grief can wash over and recede.
 Healing has been defined as experiencing less intense and less frequent deep emotional/somatic pain, at one's own pace, in one's own way.

 In my experience, loss and traumatic experiences changes our self-identity and beliefs.
 Profound loss can be terrifying or devastating and also transformative in creating meaning without the departed or loss, deepening sensitivity and appreciation for what life has to offer, and pushing us into positive directions.
 Integrating one's loss and trauma into one's current life is invaluable to understanding ourselves (and others) with all our complexities, strengths, and vulnerabilities.

 - To accept the reality of the loss